armasoomyan-lgtm/Video-Based-Deception-Detection-/README.md

 1. Extract facial regions from the 121 videos in the RLT dataset.
 2. Generate 15-frame Groups of Pictures (GOPs).
 3. Extract and save:
-a.
-Video frame sequences
+a.Video frame sequences
-b.
-Emotion labels
+b.Emotion labels
-c.
-Micro-expression labels
+c.Micro-expression labels
 4. Generate homography-based feature labels.
 5. Build the proposed HME model.
 6. Load training and testing data.